CDAGaming/CraftPresence-Wow-Edition/README.md

 For example, this will mean that while the placeholders will remain the same, their contents may change depending on the version.

-Aditionally, while PTR and pre-release versions of the game should work fine, they are often untested until closer to release and may contain issues.
+Additionally, while PTR and pre-release versions of the game should work fine, they are often untested until closer to release and may contain issues.

 ## Commands
 CraftPresence currently offers the following Commands: